 ♦ Former Toyosato Elementary School Evening Illumination, Toyosato

 Pretty outdoor and building illumination in the evening.
-Christmas illumination during Dec.
-16th–27th.
+Christmas concert on Dec.
+22 at 3 pm in the hall.
 Designed by William Merrell Vories the school has become nationally famous as the backdrop for the popular K-ON! anime/manga series.
 For groups of four or more, guided tours of the old school are provided for a fee.

 ♦ Hot Air Balloon Over Lake Biwa, Takashima, early morning